 All of the aforementioned solutions and applications are extremely helpful for clinics, hospitals, and other entities operating patients.
 We would like to show you one more application, which should be particularly interesting for pharmaceutical companies.
 As it turns out, computer vision is a chance for substantial savings, both time and money-wise.

-Computer vision improves clinical trials
+Computer vision in healthcare improves clinical trials

-Computer vision can help in reducing the number of people who drop out of clinical trials.
+Computer vision in healthcare can help in reducing the number of people who drop out of clinical trials.
 This occurrence is known as attrition, and it can cause some severe problems for drug development companies.
 As you know, every pharmaceutical company has to conduct preclinical tests before conducting a clinical test on a group of people.
-The company has to provide detailed information on dosing and toxicity levels of a newly developed drug.
+The company has to provide detailed information on the dosing and toxicity levels of a newly developed drug.
 At this point, the most important aspect is to establish if the drug is safe to use.

 The next step is clinical research and trials on a group of human candidates.
 This part is especially important and tricky.
 First of all, clinical trials are the most expensive drug development stage, just to mention the need to pay every patient taking part in the tests.
 One of the key factors to conduct successful clinical tests is to find suitable candidates.
 The candidates have to represent many (preferably all) races, ethnicities, ages, and genders.
 And what’s more, all of the patients taking part in the tests have to be thoroughly examined before they are allowed to participate in the testing.